FHIR/FSHSchool/content/docs/goFSH/API/_index.md

 An object with the following attributes:
 * `fsh` - The generated FSH, styled according to the `style` parameter.
 * `configuration` - An object representing the `sushi-config.yaml` file that would be generated if GoFSH was running in a command line interface.
-* `errors` - An array containing any errors detected during processing.
+* `errors` - An array of strings containing any errors detected during processing.
-* `warnings` - An array containing any warnings detected during processing.
+* `warnings` - An array of strings containing any warnings detected during processing.

 ## Usage
 To use `fhirToFsh`, you must first install `gofsh` as a dependency of your project: